marifribeiro/mdlinks/README.md

 `mdlinks <absolute path to markdown file>`

 Note: It is easier to right-click the file and copy it's path.
-With this command you will receive the titles and addresses of the websites containing in the file you chose.
+With this command you will receive the titles and URL addresses of the websites containing in the file you chose.
 Such as this:

 ```
     Title: dp npm install